-P2V (Physical to Virtual) conversation option has been removed from SCVMM 2012 R2 for some reasons.
-I’m sure you will be searching this option if you have upgraded System Center Virtual Machine Manager 2012 to 2012 R2 version.
-Microsoft has removed it, therefore we need to do P2V in SCVMM 2012 R2 in different ways.
-Here I will be guiding and giving 3 options which will be helpful to convert your existing physical servers to virtual machine on Hyper-V 3 or earlier versions.
+P2V (Physical to Virtual) conversation option had been removed from SCVMM 2012 R2 version for some reason.
+I’m sure you will be searching for this option if you have upgraded System Center Virtual Machine Manager 2012 to 2012 R2 or later versions.
+Then how can we convert (Export) a physical server to Hyper-V or Azure Cloud?
+Even if you are migrating VMs from VMware hypervisor, which tool can be used to convert them for Hyper-V?

-Usually P2V tools will convert the existing physical servers to virtual hard disk format of the destination server virtualization software like VMware or Hyper-V. Earlier SCVMM versions had an option to connect physical machines from SCVMM console, convert them to virtual machine format and import in to Hyper-V host as a single process.
-Below methods would be helpful as we know the latest SCVMM 2012 R2 doesn’t have P2V feature now.
+Usually, P2V tools will convert the existing physical servers to the virtual hard disk format of the destination server virtualization software like VMware or Hyper-V. Then we need to create and configure a virtual machine and attach the converted VHD/VHDX.
+The below methods would be helpful as we know theatSCVMM 2012 R2 and later versions don’t’ have P2V feature now.

 1) Let’s start with Microsoft, Microsoft Virtual Machine Converter (MVMC) 3.0

-You can check how to fix slow VM guest network issue on Windows 2012 R2 Hyper-V host.
+You can check how to fix a slow VM guest network issue on Windows 2012 R2 Hyper-V host.

 2) Use Disk2vhd

-You can follow this guide to know how to use Disk2VHD and convert the physical machine to VHD disk format.
+You can follow this guide to know how to use Disk2VHD and convert the physical machine to a VHD disk format.

 3) VMware Standalone converter